 It almost feels like you’re cheating at the end of each day when you show up at the huts, play card and board games in the heated dining rooms, cook dinner on the large gas cooktops and stretch out on the decks on provided yoga mats.

-Each of the 3 huts are different in style and layout.
+Each of the 3 huts on the Three Capes Track are different in style and layout.

 *It wasn’t without its controversy though.
 Have a read of this article on Wild for a different perspective.